Countries with No Property Taxes Where You REALLY Own Your Home

 United Arab Emirates (UAE)

-The UAE is home to some of the most innovative real estate projects and is arguably the most welcoming country in the Middle East for international investment, offering various tax-free incentives.
+Though not as tax friendly as it once was, the UAE is home to some of the most innovative real estate projects and is arguably still the most welcoming country in the Middle East for international investment.

 Gulf Countries